DreWulff/MessageChomper-DiscordBot/README.md

 A Discord bot written in Python made only to eat a channel's messages one by one.
 Commands are explained in the **Commands** section.

-**Be careful when setting up the bot's permissions and channels as it will delete ALL messages one by one, or until stopped.**
+**Be careful when setting up the bot's permissions and channels as it will delete ALL messages one by one, or until stopped with the /shut command.**

 ## Setup
 Clone this repository with the following command: